 State lawmakers approved the tunnel in 2009 to replace the aging Alaskan Way Viaduct and required that tolls raise $400 million toward the $3.2 billion project, including connecting streets.
 Later the state lowered the revenue goal to $200 million, facing reality that higher targets likely mean higher tolls and more traffic diversion.

-Tolls will also provide a long-term revenue source to replace toll equipment.
+Tolls will also fund tunnel operations, and provide a long-term revenue source to replace toll equipment.

 Traffic inside the tunnel has averaged around 75,000 trips a day toll-free.
 On the Highway 520 bridge, volumes dropped about a third as drivers changed their routes, switched to transit or avoided trips in 2011, the first year tolls were charged.